maxandcheeses/ha-mqtt-downstream-addon/README.md

 - Glob patterns (e.g. `light.*`, `*.kitchen_*`) are supported in the entity list and exclude list
 - Area entities are resolved via the HA entity registry — area assignment changes are picked up on the next dropdown change or restart
 - The addon connects directly to the broker; it does not route through HA's MQTT integration
+- **Recommended:** use a broker that supports per-user topic ACLs rather than HA's built-in MQTT broker.
+HA's integration only supports per-user credentials with no topic-level restrictions — a standalone broker lets you lock Guest HA credentials down to command topics only, preventing it from publishing to state or discovery topics even if credentials are compromised.
+Good options are **Mosquitto** (ACLs via config file, lightweight) or **EMQX** (ACLs via web dashboard, easier to manage for multiple users).
+See `ARCHITECTURE.md` for an example ACL config
 - Retained state topics are read-only on the downstream side — restoring retained state updates the UI but does not trigger automations or services
+- When an entity is removed from the resolved list, its discovery topic is cleared (empty retained payload) causing the downstream HA to remove the entity.
+State and attribute sub-topics are **not** cleared from the broker — they remain with their last retained value until manually deleted or the broker is restarted

 ---